nmohseni1/Scrambling/README.md

 # Deep Learning for Random Driving

-This repository contains the code to generate the results of the paper  https://quantum-journal.org/papers/q-2022-05-17-714/ for Transverse Field Ising (TFI) model.
+This repository contains the code to generate the results of the paper  https://quantum-journal.org/papers/q-2022-05-17-714/ for the Transverse Field Ising (TFI) model.

 ## Notebooks:

 ### 1. Random_Field.ipynb
 This notebook demonstrates how to generate random Gaussian fields.
-I

 ### 2. Training_TFI.ipynb
 This notebook focuses on training the neural network on random Gaussian fields for the TFI model.
 It includes: